USS Paducah (PG-18): Post US Navy service

 Decommissioning 7 September 1945, Paducah transferred to the Maritime Commission 19 December 1946, and was sold the same day to Maria Angelo, Miami, Florida.
-After she was sold in Miami, the ship was obtained by the Israeli group Haganah and renamed Geula, meaning "Redemption".
+After she was sold in Miami, the ship was obtained by the Zionist group Haganah and renamed Geula, meaning "Redemption".
 A volunteer American crew sailed her to Bayonne, France, and from there to Bulgaria.
 Geula embarked 1,388 Jewish refugees and, led by former Spanish Republican Navy commander Miguel Buiza, the ship tried to run the British blockade and bring the refugees to Palestine.

 She was intercepted on 2 October 1947 and brought to Haifa, where she was left with other captured "illegal" immigrant ships.
 Because she was a former naval vessel the newly formed Israeli Navy examined her in 1948 for possible service, but she was not in good shape and was not accepted for service.
-She was refurbished sufficiently to sail as an Israeli merchant vessel and made one trip in late 1948 from Haifa to Naples, Italy.
+She was refurbished sufficiently to sail as an Israeli merchant ship and made one trip in late 1948 from Haifa to Naples, Italy.
 There she was tied up and eventually sold for scrap in 1951.